JSensebe/jsensebe.github.io/projects/olly-power-play.md

 I was also assigned to several small projects, including an Android app that inserted Olly into photos for convention use.

-Although none of these projects shipped, the technical work — AI systems, animation logic, IK, and tools — would later become essential.
+Although none of these projects shipped (the photo app was used at a convention), the technical work — AI systems, animation logic, IK, and tools — would later become essential.

 ---